 Gemini models excel at video understanding and analysis.
 They can: process hour-long videos within the context window, understand temporal relationships and sequences, extract key information and summaries, answer questions about video content, identify objects, actions, and scenes, transcribe and analyze audio tracks, generate video descriptions and captions, and understand complex visual narratives.
 This makes them ideal for content analysis, education, and media applications.

-Gemini models offer unique advantages: larger context windows (up to 2M tokens vs 128-200K), superior multimodal capabilities especially for video, competitive or better performance on many benchmarks, more aggressive pricing (especially Gemini 2.0 Flash), and deep Google ecosystem integration.
-GPT-4 may have advantages in certain creative tasks and broader third-party integrations.
-Claude excels in reasoning and safety.
-Gemini 2.0 Flash offers exceptional value with cutting-edge capabilities at very low cost.
+Gemini 3.1 Pro offers unique advantages: the largest context window at 2M tokens (vs 256K for GPT-5.4 and 200K for Claude Opus 4.6), superior multimodal capabilities especially for video, and competitive performance on reasoning benchmarks.
+GPT-5.4 may have advantages in certain creative and general tasks.
+Claude Opus 4.6 excels in extended thinking and agentic coding.
+Gemini 3.1 Flash offers exceptional value with strong capabilities at very low cost.

 For questions about specific Google models, please select a model: